 “No, I didn’t buy them from someone.
 Ten credits.”

 “Ten credits it is.”
-She drops my purchases into a small bag with a logo that says Fast Fruit, franchise opportunities available and hands it to me.
+She drops my purchases into a small bag with a logo that says ‘Fast Fruit, franchise opportunities available’ and hands it to me.
 I reach in and grab an apple from the bag.
 I shine it on my shirt.
 Can’t eat an apple unless you shine it on your shirt.
 It’s in the rules.
 “So, if you didn’t grow them and you didn’t buy them, where did they come from?”

 “They’re the newest in bio-mechanical nano-agriculture.
 Real fruit constructed on demand using standard micro-manufacturing pods available everywhere.
 Are you interested in buying a franchise?”